 Introduction: When a conflict arises between two members of The USGenWeb Project that cannot be resolved informally, either party has the option of requesting a review of the dispute by the Grievance Committee.
 The final decision of the Grievance Committee is binding on all parties.

-The Grievance Committee shall consist of seven members of The
+The Grievance Committee shall consist of five members of The

 USGenWeb Project in good standing.
-The panel must include a State
+The Committee must include a State

 or in a national level position within the last three years.
 The